-Kings bounce back from 25-point loss to beat Cavs 117-104
+Fox, Hield lead Kings to 117-104 win over Cavaliers

 Collin Sexton scored 19 points and joined LeBron James and Ron Harper as the only Cavaliers rookies to score 1,300 points.
 Sexton is the 10th rookie in the NBA to reach the milestone.

-Ante Zizic had 14 points and 10 rebounds, and Larry Nance Jr. added 11 points and 16 boards for Cleveland.
-The Cavs (19-60) have lost seven straight.
+Ante Zizic had 14 points and 10 rebounds, and Larry Nance Jr. added 11 points and 16 boards for Cleveland, which committed 20 turnovers.

 Coming off a 130-105 loss to Houston on Tuesday, Sacramento (39-40) never trailed and led by as many as 15 points in completing a season sweep of Cleveland.